-Figure 3: Predicted rate of voting and vouchering, conditional on cross pressure and ideology.

-NOTES: This figure displays the levels that result from combining coefficients in Models 1 and 3 from Tables H.1 and 4 (the low-dose, no controls specifications for voting and vouchering).
+Figure 3.
+Predicted rate of voting and vouchering, conditional on cross-pressure and ideology.
+Notes: This figure displays the levels that result from combining coefficients in Models I and 3 from Tables HI and 3 (the low-dose, no-controls specifications for voting and vouchering).
 Levels are generated by summing the coefficients on 1000 bootstrapped estimates as appropriate for each group.
 Confidence intervals on the levels are plotted but are very small and therefore undetectable.
-The vote (left) and voucher (right) activity of ideologically-typical-of-their-precinct (light gray) and atypical (black) residents is plotted on the left panel, and on the right panel, the levels are split by conservatives (triangles) and liberals (circles).
+The vote (left) and voucher (right) activity of ideologically typical-of-their-precinct (light gray) and atypical (black) residents is plotted on the left panel, and on the right panel, the levels are split by conservatives (triangles) and liberals (circles).

-assumption is in competition with our first hypothesis, which predicts that individuals may be chilled by neighborhood effects.
-To the extent that political cross pressures actually affect local outliers, we are agnostic a priori whether local outliers will respond by using their vouchers insincerely or by dropping out of the voucher market altogether (or some combination).
+voucher whether or not they are local political minorities.
+The estimate must be defined in terms of alwayscontributors because the relevant counterfactual outcome is undefined for registered voters who would contribute only if they are close to the precinct mean, or only if they are far from the precinct mean.
+We acknowledge that this assumption is in competition with our first hypothesis, which predicts that individuals may be chilled by neighborhood effects.
+To the extent that political crosspressures actually affect local outliers, we are agnostic a priori whether local outliers will respond by using their vouchers insincerely or by dropping out of the voucher market altogether (or some combination).
 In light of our finding above that neighborhood composition does not chill voucher participation, the assumption that observed vouchers come from always-contributors has some support.

-We test the sincerity hypothesis in two steps, first with a dependent variable capturing the dollar-weighted proximity of voucher assignees to the contributor, $Y_i^N$ , and then with a dependent variable capturing the dollar-weighted proximity of voucher assignees to the mean ideology of registered voters in the treatment unit's precinct, $Y_i^H$ .
-Formally:
+We test the sincerity hypothesis in two steps, first with a dependent variable capturing the dollar-weighted proximity of voucher assignees to the contributor, Y_i^N , and then with a dependent variable capturing the dollar-weighted proximity of voucher assignees to the mean ideology of registered voters in the treatment unit's precinct, Y_i^H .
+Formally where p{ic} represents the proportion of voter i's total voucher contribution assigned to candidate c, L_i represents donor i's ideology, L_c represents candidate c's ideology.
+Y_i^N increases as the allocation of vouchers departs from sincere vouchering.
+And where $\overline{L_h}$ is the average precinct ideology of the treatment donor, and the other components of the metric are defined as above.
+Y_i^H , heterophily, increases as the allocation of vouchers departs from the mean ideology of the treatment unit's precinct.

-$$Y_i^N = \sum{c=1}^C p{ic} \times |L_i - L_c|, \tag{4}$$
+$$Y_i^N = \sum{c=1}^C p{ic} \times \left| L_i - L_c \right| \tag{4}$$